eggpi/ec09bot/README.md

     The command name, callable and aliases should be declared in a list or tuple called command\_description in commands/<command\_name>.py

     The callable receives as argument the EC09Bot instance.
+If its return value is not None, it is sent back as a direct message to the calling user.

 - Removing a command
     Simply remove the command module's name from command\_modules in